adunis/globe-seekers-vault/organisations/Globeseekers I/Order of the Kraken.md

 ○

-Procampur: This important city has faced direct attacks from the Kraken King, highlighting the Order's willingness to target significant locations.
+[[Procampur]]: This important city has faced direct attacks from the Kraken King, highlighting the Order's willingness to target significant locations.

 ●